-Last session, the Texas Legislature voted to increase the age to purchase tobacco to 21 years old, the same age requirement as purchasing alcohol.
-These changes were made in order to reflect the values of Texans and to protect young people who engage in behaviors that pose a high risk to their health and safety.
-It has been reported that activity around sexually oriented businesses is often linked to human trafficking and prostitution, with young people being particularly vulnerable to human trafficking, and there are calls to strengthen prevention measures for these young and vulnerable individuals.
+It has been reported that sexually oriented businesses can be a ground for human trafficking exploitation and recruitment, making these premises especially dangerous for youth.
+While Texas currently criminalizes employment by sexually oriented businesses of those younger than 18 years of age, there have been calls to bolster human trafficking prevention measures at these establishments.
 H.B.
-1655 seeks to address these calls by establishing crimes and civil prohibitions intended to deter persons younger than 18 from being on the premises of sexually oriented businesses and prevent such a business from entering into a contract with a person younger than 21 years of age for performance of work at the business.
+3520 seeks to address these calls by establishing crimes and civil prohibitions intended to deter persons younger than 18 from being on the premises of sexually oriented businesses and prevent such a business from entering into a contract with a person younger than 21 years of age for performance of work at the business.